dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 .NET MAUI defines a number of objects that derive from the `Shape` class.
-These are <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, <xref:Microsoft.Maui.Controls.Shapes.Line>, `Path`, <xref:Microsoft.Maui.Controls.Shapes.Polygon>, `Polyline`, `Rectangle`, and `RoundRectangle`.
+These are <xref:Microsoft.Maui.Controls.Shapes.Ellipse>, <xref:Microsoft.Maui.Controls.Shapes.Line>, `Path`, <xref:Microsoft.Maui.Controls.Shapes.Polygon>, <xref:Microsoft.Maui.Controls.Shapes.Polyline>, `Rectangle`, and `RoundRectangle`.

 ## Paint shapes